blue-button/implementation-guide/transmit-using-email.md

 title: Transmitting Data Using Email
 ---

-# Transmitting Data Using Email
+# Transmitting Health Data Using Email

-Two sentences on sending health data to a unencrypted email address.
+There is a workgroup actively working on best practices for sending health data using email.

-## Workflow

-### Patient Portal

-Patient Portal - Send via Email

-Patient can send it to themselves or someone else.

-File is passworded.

-### EMR / Provider

-Patient provides consent to Provider.
-Provider uses EMR.
-Goes to Patient Record.
-Clicks Share.
-Enters an email address.
-Clicks send.

-## Technical

-Sending using normal email.
-Encrypting the payload using a zipfile or adobe pdf.

-Use a KEY that is only known to the patient.

-## Security & Privacy

-Encryption - Taps into Zip & PDF
-Security - Uses a key that only the patient knows.
+If this is an area that is relevant to you or your company, participate in the ABBI [Workgroup for Push](http://wiki.siframework.org/ABBI+Push+Workgroup).